Model routing — Opus/Sonnet/Haiku per task

 Section titled “What “max score” actually looks like”You get full marks on Q3 only when all four of these are true inside a single working day:

-- Planning runs on Opus 4.7.
+- Planning runs on Fable 5 or Opus 4.8.
 When you enter Plan mode for a non-trivial change, the planner model is

-claude-opus-4-7, not Sonnet.
-Architecture decisions, multi-file refactors, debugging across a stack — these are the calls where 3× input price pays for itself many times over. - Execution defaults to Sonnet 4.6.
+claude-fable-5orclaude-opus-4-8, not Sonnet — run/model fablebefore Plan mode when the task warrants it.
+Architecture decisions, multi-file refactors, debugging across a stack — these are the calls where a premium planner pays for itself many times over. - Execution defaults to Sonnet 4.6.
 Your normal coding loop — read files, edit, run tests, fix — runs on

 claude-sonnet-4-6.
 It’s the sweet spot: 79.6% on SWE-bench Verified at $3/$15, roughly 97–99% of Opus quality on coding tasks at ~40% lower cost and 17% faster. - Subagents and bulk work run on Haiku 4.5.
 Subagent fan-out (code-explorer, code-reviewer, doc-writer), codemods, large refactors with mechanical edits, log triage, classification, and any “scan N files and report” loop runs on